 For residential leases, the landlord is as a starting point responsible for the internal and external maintenance of the leased premises.
 It may be agreed that the internal maintenance is imposed on the tenant.
-It is however never possible to impose the external maintenance on the tenant, except for maintenance of garden belonging to the leased premises.
+For certain lease types, e.g. all leases in unregulated municipalities, it is also possible to impose the external maintenance on the tenant.

 For all lease agreements commencing after July 1, 2015, the tenant's internal maintenance obligation cannot be extended beyond whitening, paperhanging and lacquering of floors.
 Should the parties agree to expand the tenant's internal maintenance obligation, such agreement may be set aside.
-Prior to July 1, 2015, it was possible to extend the tenant's internal maintenance obligation to cover e.g. windows, doors, etc.
+Prior to July 1, 2015, it was possible to extend the tenant's internal maintenance obligation to cover e.g. windows, doors, etc. The external maintenance obligation covers all maintenance that is not included in internal maintenance.